 - Are they aware of Vat and PAYE deadlines and can process payments and returns on ROS?

 Don’t put someone in a position that they feel they have to help you out and can’t do the above.
-They could be a nurse, teacher or guard and are brilliant at their job.
-They are not bookkeepers though.
-They haven’t a bookkeeping qualification, nor do they do this work day in day out.
+They could be a nurse, teacher or guard and are brilliant at their job, they are not bookkeepers though.
 This is one of the most ridiculous and stupid mistakes any business person makes.
 It’s tear your hair out stuff and it’s very frustrating for you and can be for your accountant too.
 You’ll know the ad on tv where Mary falls out with Daniel O’Donnell as Daniel is not a registered gas installer!

 Good bookkeeping is an investment in your business and will help you so much.
 It will pay for itself and more.
 It will give you the confidence of knowing your numbers and help you grow your business.